 Number of pages: 150

 This report provides a comprehensive analysis of Asian capital markets, covering the latest trends in public and private equity, and sovereign and corporate debt.
-It also examines the growing influence of institutional investors, the role of human capital in value creation and the expansion of digital finance, including crypto-assets.
+It examines stock valuation trends, the growing influence of institutional investors, the role of human capital in value creation and the expansion of digital finance, including crypto-assets.
 The report also offers policy considerations to support capital market development across the region.

 Associated tags